banos/xxtmp-testmvc/examples/cujo/readme.md

 ## Implementation

-Some things we feel are interesting about cujoJS's TodoMVC as compared to other implementations:
+Some things we feel are interesting about cujoJS's TobuyMVC as compared to other implementations:

 * Application composition is separate from application logic
 * Code is *highly* modular and organized into components, each consisting of